 tlsEnabled=true tlsCertificateFilePath=/path/to/broker.cert.pem tlsKeyFilePath=/path/to/broker.key-pk8.pem tlsTrustCertsFilePath=/path/to/ca.cert.pem

-conf/broker.conffile, as well as the default values for those parameters, can be found in Broker Configuration
+conf/broker.conffile, as well as the default values for those parameters, in Broker Configuration

 TLS Protocol Version and Cipher

-The broker (and proxy) can be configured to require specific TLS protocol versions and ciphers for TLS negiotation.
-This can be used to stop clients from requesting downgraded TLS protocol versions or ciphers which may have weaknesses.
+You can configure the broker (and proxy) to require specific TLS protocol versions and ciphers for TLS negiotation.
+You can use the TLS protocol versions and ciphers to stop clients from requesting downgraded TLS protocol versions or ciphers that may have weaknesses.

 Both the TLS protocol versions and cipher properties can take multiple values, separated by commas.
-The possible values for protocol version and ciphers depend on the TLS provider being used.
-Pulsar uses OpenSSL if available, but if not defaults back to the JDK implementation.
+The possible values for protocol version and ciphers depend on the TLS provider that you are using.
+Pulsar uses OpenSSL if the OpenSSL is available, but if the OpenSSL is not available, Pulsar defaults back to the JDK implementation.

 OpenSSL currently supports

 TLSv1.2 for the protocol version.
-A list of supported cipher can be acquired from the openssl ciphers command, i.e.
+You can acquire a list of supported cipher from the openssl ciphers command, i.e.

 openssl ciphers -tls_v2.

-For JDK 8, a list of supported values can be obtained from the documentation:
+For JDK 8, you can obtain a list of supported values from the documentation:

-Proxies need to configure TLS in two directions, for clients connecting to the proxy, and for the proxy to be able to connect to brokers.
+Proxies need to configure TLS in two directions, for clients connecting to the proxy, and for the proxy connecting to brokers.

 # For clients connecting to the proxy tlsEnabledInProxy=true tlsCertificateFilePath=/path/to/broker.cert.pem tlsKeyFilePath=/path/to/broker.key-pk8.pem tlsTrustCertsFilePath=/path/to/ca.cert.pem # For the proxy to connect to brokers tlsEnabledWithBroker=true brokerClientTrustCertsFilePath=/path/to/ca.cert.pem

-When TLS transport encryption is enabled, you need to configure the client to use
+When you enable the TLS transport encryption, you need to configure the client to use

 https:// and port 8443 for the web service URL, and